zombie/bugmark_docs/README.md

 ## Welcome to the Bugmark documentation

-This repository is part of the [Trading futures, fixing bugs](https://github.com/MozillaFoundation/mozfest-program-2017/issues/414) demonstration at [Mozfest](https://mozillafestival.org/), October 27-29, 2017.
+This repository is part of an early testing of the Bugmark mechanisms..

 We will use a futures market, based on smart contracts, to develop some documentation.

-Visit the BUGMARK SITE TK to get started.

 ## Table of contents